KhalilC/lv-codealong/README.md

 just some random text for this code along.
+Edited on github